This guide is intended to provide instructions for Home Assistant setup downloaded from home-assistant.io and the use of Raspberry Pi or HAOS.

 So what you need to do is to add, remove and change the sensor definitions to match the correct Sensor ID:s (0001 in this case) with the correct description in HA, “Rad Return”

-The available and usable Sensor ID:s for different heatpumps can be found in the H60 web interface home screen.
-Also your MAC address has to be entered to every definition as this is how your H60 is identified.
+The available and usable Sensor ID:s for different heatpumps can be found in the H66 web interface home screen.
+Also your MAC address has to be entered to every definition as this is how your H66 is identified.mqtt:

 - name: "Rad Return"